 - SmileShops allow you to skip the impression kit and get started with your treatment quickly and easily.
 Plus, they have a network of 1,000+ dentist’s offices where you can start your treatment with a teeth scan.

-- SmileDirectClub’s $1,950 price tag is much more affordable than braces treatment.
+- SmileDirectClub’s $2,250 price tag might be higher than some at-home competitors, but it’s much more affordable than braces.

 - Like Byte, they offer Nighttime Aligners, which you’ll only need to wear while you sleep instead of the 22 hours per day required by other clear aligners.